-Developers should read this guide in conjunction with the other materials for developers looking to build on the Flow blockchain, especially the official developer onboarding guide.
+Developers should read this guide in conjunction with the other materials for developers looking to build on the Flow blockchain, especially the Flow concepts.

-The custodial model for an NFT marketplace is where the platform controls all the user accounts, the associated private keys, and, therefore, the assets in those accounts.
-The non-custodial model for an NFT marketplace is where users control their assets and use their wallets to perform activities in the marketplace.
+The app-custody model for an NFT marketplace is where the platform controls all the user accounts, the associated private keys, and, therefore, the assets in those accounts.
+The self-custody model for an NFT marketplace is where users control their assets and use their wallets to perform activities in the marketplace.

-If you are building a general-purpose NFT marketplace, the preferred approach is non-custodial, allowing users to interact with their third-party NFTs, and list them for sale.
+If you are building a general-purpose NFT marketplace, the preferred approach is self-custody, allowing users to interact with their third-party NFTs, and list them for sale.

-This guide will primarily focus on the general-purpose non-custodial NFT marketplace platforms that enable users to utilize third-party NFTs on the marketplace platform for secondary sales.
+This guide will primarily focus on the general-purpose self-custody NFT marketplace platforms that enable users to utilize third-party NFTs on the marketplace platform for secondary sales.

 Below are the key capabilities an NFT marketplace would typically perform.

 - Display the list of NFTs belonging to the user so that they can browse through to decide which ones to list for sale

 - Display crypto balance of the user account

 Allow users to upload images and other types of media to mint new NFTs.
 These NFTs, in turn, can be listed for sale by the users.

 Enabling sales on an NFT marketplace requires ...